Having a Surgery or a Procedure at the Hospital during COVID-19? Please click here.

 Visiting guidelines for care partners:

-- Eligible patients are allowed one designated care partner per day
+- Eligible patients are allowed one designated care partner for the duration of their stay

 - Care partners are encouraged to limit their visits to once per day, with minimal exit and re-entry